dipdastoko/batch-4-assignment-2-Bike-Store/README.md

 ## Usage

-- Use a tool like Postman or Insomnia to test the API endpoints.
+- Use a tool like Postman or Insomnia to test the endpoints.
 - Ensure your MongoDB instance is running and correctly connected using the `DATABASE_URL` specified in the `.env` file.

 ## Project Structure